Skip to main content

 Debra speaks widely on the topic of how mediation techniques can help people address conflicts without litigation.
 She has presented at veterinary schools, the American Kennel Club, the American Veterinary Medical Law Association, the Society of Animal Welfare Administrators, the Living With Animals conference, state bar association Animal Law Committee meetings, and animal interest group meetings.

-Debra also writes a blog for Hamilton Law and Mediation and is a contributor to the Solo Practice University blog and the Canine Chronicle.
+Debra also writes a blog for Hamilton Law and Mediation and was a contributor to the Solo Practice University blog and the Canine Chronicle.
 She has been featured in Forbes, the Wall Street Journal, US News and World Report, and the New York Times, just to name a few.

 Debra is admitted to practice law in all New York State courts.
 She is certified as a mediator and collaborative professional and has worked with various court-based mediation programs in New York City (Queens-Community Mediation Service) and in Westchester and Rockland Counties in New York (Westchester and Rockland Mediation Centers).
 Debra is also an AVMA (American Veterinary Medical Association) Certified Workplace Wellbeing Expert.